 For more information please contact Dr. Denny Smith at (256)306-2637.

-—The State of Alabama has now adopted the National Career Readiness Certificate (CRC)—The NCRC is an assessment-based credential which utilizes ACT’s WorkKeys; this credentialing gives employers and career seekers a uniform measure of key workplace skills.
+National Career Readiness Certificate (CRC)—The State of Alabama has now adopted the National Career Readiness Certificate (CRC)—The NCRC is an assessment-based credential which utilizes ACT’s WorkKeys; this credentialing gives employers and career seekers a uniform measure of key workplace skills.
 Upon completion of the NCRC students can now order a certificate directly from ACT at www.myworkkeys.com.
 There is a charge of $20 to purchase the certificate.—The NCRC is an assessment-based credential which utilizes ACT’s WorkKeys; this credentialing gives employers and career seekers a uniform measure of key workplace skills.
-Upon completion of the NCRC students can now order a certificate directly from ACT at www.myworkkeys.com.
-There is a charge of $20 to purchase the certificate.
+The cost of the National Career Readiness WorkKeys is now $45.
+Upon completion of your WorkKeys assessment a score report will be immediately available and your NCRC certificate will be mailed to Calhoun Community College to be picked up within 6 weeks.

-—Calhoun offers licensures and certifications through national Certiport contracts.
-A complete listing of these professional licensures and certifications are available at www.certiport.com
+Professional Licensure and Certifications—Calhoun offers licensures and certifications through national Certiport contracts.
+A complete listing of these professional licensures and certifications are available at www.certiport.com.

-—Calhoun schedules exam proctoring for other colleges and universities.
-To schedule a proctored exam, visit www.registerblast.com/calhoun/Exam
+Third-Party Examination Proctoring—Calhoun schedules exam proctoring for other colleges and universities.
+To schedule a proctored exam, visit our proctored exam page.